-CRY believes in a world where all children and young people are able to fulfil their God-given potential.
+CRY is a Christian children's charity which believes in a world where all children and young people are able to fulfil their God-given potential.

 We work in 28 nations and with 33 partners, to meet the practical needs of the most vulnerable and marginalised children, to help them grow up in safety, and with the support and resources they need to survive and thrive.

 We do this through partnerships with local church partners, working with them to meet the needs of vulnerable children and young people, whatever those needs might be.

 Our work falls into 5 key areas:

 We understand the importance of education in helping elevate people from poverty.
 We provide scholarships for some of the poorest children who could otherwise not attend school.
 We work with schools to help with building classrooms, providing furniture and text books, paying teachers and providing hot meals for students who can’t afford it.
 We empower children and adults with life skills and practical skills such as cooking, sewing, music and motorbikes to improve their chances of finding employment and increasing their confidence.
 We help the most vulnerable get access to an education they would otherwise not receive.

 We provide nutritious hot meals for the families that need it, whether that be at school, in our residential homes or in communities.
 We educate and practice self sufficiency as much as we can, whether that be teaching families to fish or buying land for residential homes to farm.
 We also provide medical care services, medical consultations and feeding programmes, so that children can survive and thrive.